 Tandem Dyes can be made by conjugating additional fluorophore compounds with either PE or APC.
 In this case, one fluorophore serves as the donor and the other as the acceptor.
 By carefully choosing the fluorophores for pairing, you are able to create unique emission spectra and, thus, increasing your color range.
 The most popular tandem dyes on today’s market are APC-Cy5 and PE-Cy5.
 You should be aware of tandem dye stability because the tandem dye could uncouple and result in unintended consequences (like high background fluorescence).

 Latest Generation Fluorophores

-To reiterate, one of the most important things when you are running experiments using multiple colors simultaneously is to pick your color palette carefully.
-Because of the potential emission spectrum overlap for each fluorophore, you need to choose fluors requiring the least amount of signal compensation for your machine.
+To reiterate, one of the most important things, when you are running experiments using multiple colors simultaneously, is to pick your color palette carefully.
+Because of the potential emission spectrum overlap for each fluorophore, you need to choose those requiring the least amount of signal compensation for your machine.
 You can minimize the time it takes to tweak the machine and background color as well.
 In addition, if you using tandem-dyes, run extra quality controls before planning an experiment to ensure the dyes have not degraded.
-Also make sure you go through instrument settings thoroughly to make sure it is equipped with proper lasers and optical filters for your experiment.
+Also, make sure you go through instrument settings thoroughly to make sure it is equipped with proper lasers and optical filters for your experiment.